srwild/wild-11ty/README.md

 `npm start` for local development.* Site is served at `http://localhost:8080/`.

-*Uses the development environment variable so you can hide or show things for local development, such as Googoo Analytics (yuck).
+*Uses the development environment variable so you can hide or show things for local development, such as analytics and other things you don’t need locally.

 ```
 {% if project.environment == "development" %}